particl/ccs-front/how-to-vote/index.md

 ---
 layout: post
-title: How to vote on a CCS proposal.
+title: How to vote on a CCS proposal
 ---

 The CCS utilizes Github and Particl's on-chain voting system to reach consensus on proposals that require input from the community.
 This quickstart guide will guide you through the process of voting for a proposal with clear step-by-step instructions.